 Is Your Stock Investment Really Working?

 So why is it that one of the most useful metrics is hardly used?
-It is frankly rare, both in this country and abroad, to find a retailer actively and regularly using it as a KPI.
+It is rare, both in the US and abroad, to find a retailer actively using it as a KPI.

 Let’s see how this translates to other metrics that we are more familiar with.

-If you plan an input margin of 80% and you plan markdowns at 20% and you are working on say 3 months stock, your GMROII is 12.
+If you plan an input margin of 80%, and plan markdowns at 20%, and you are working on 3 months stock, your GMROII is 12.
 In other words you are planning on returning $12 per annum for every dollar invested in stock.
-Not a bad result!!
+Not a bad result!

-If you plan an input margin of 50% and plan on no markdowns and you are working on say 4 months stock, your GMROII is 3.
-Or $3 returned for every dollar invested in stock.
+If you plan an input margin of 50%, plan on no markdowns, and are working on 4 months stock, your GMROII is 3, or $3 returned for every dollar invested in stock.
 Not a great result.